At a glance

 To help the sonographer or consultant gain a better view of your baby’s organs you may need to walk around during your appointment to encourage your baby to move into a more favourable position.

 During your appointment the sonographer or consultant will:

 - Show your baby’s heart beating and check the rate

 - Check growth by measuring the head, waist and thigh bone (femur) of your baby

 - Look at the placenta and the amount of fluid around your baby

 - Examine your baby’s organs in detail (as many as are visible)

-- Check the gender of your baby – we’ll only tell you if you want to know
+- Check the gender of your baby from 15 weeks – we’ll only tell you if you want to know

 This data is included in a medical report detailing the health, growth and wellbeing of your baby.
 A separate copy will be forwarded to your GP, midwife or obstetrician.